COMP5241-2526Sem1/Lecture4/README.md

 # Lecture4

 Hello everyone
-This is the repository for Lecture 4 of the course "Advanced Topics in Machine Learning".
+This is the repository for Lecture 4 of the course "COMP5241 Software Engineering and Development".